Parasite42/Synapsian/README.md

 # Synapsian
-A repository for the study of the Synapsian language<br />
-This is a personal repository of information forked from Yari's repo on Synapsian.
-I will try to keep it up to date with information i find and learn about synapsian, as i noticed the current repository has been out of date for about 3 years now, and i have access to a broken wiki backup that is 2 years old and a more up to date website, which i will be pulling some info over from. <br />
+This is a fork of the Synapsian Research hub created by Yari, and other archivists in 2017.
+Following the shutdown of the systemspace website, this research hub has fallen into disrepair.
+It still holds useful information, i have taken it upon myself to reimplement and potentially expand on its contents.<br />
 You can find the github page here: https://parasite42.github.io/Synapsian/ <br />
 # Who are you?
-My name is Engee 3842, i'm just a sporadically curious migrant that wanted to learn a bit more, but who will say if this Repo will stay up to date?<br />
+For verification purposes, my name is Engee #3842.
+I forked this repo realizing that it has been out of date for at least 3 years.
+This is a vain attempt at trying to keep it up to date, as well as fixing and adding new images to the github pages.<br />
+# What happened to TSUKI?
+After Project Miracle Ribbon's success in 2018, the TSUKI Project remained within Active zones 1-2 until its quiet and sudden closure around the end of 2019.
+This confused community migrants who resided in the offically run TSUKICHAT.
+As of May 2020, the Tsuki Representative remains MIA.
 # Credits
 The Tsuki Project and Systemspace are property of its owner (TsukiRep), any and all contributions that are not my own findings will be placed in the credits section below<br />
 <ul>
-  <li>Sanya 1127* <sub>(*Nothing from them has been added yet and this listing may be subject to change at their request)</sub></li>
-  <li>will be updated</li>
+  <li>will be updated as credits are needed</li>
 <ul>